crystalrhee/seeing-home/README.md

 ## About

 ScholarJet competition submission: Seeing Home - dashboard to help students/families stay organized created by Wayfair.
 The project is deployed using firebase hosting at `https://seeing-home.firebaseapp.com/`.
 The backend is set up so that when a user clicks on a roommate, it imitates a log in process by passing in log in credentials.
 This makes the demo easier and it would also be easy to revert the code to requiring log in credentials.
+All the data is stored in and retrieved from Firebase Realtime Database.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.